1) What should a tour guest bring along?

 - For those of you who wear contact lenses we suggest bringing along your eyeglasses too as it is often dusty and windy out on the tour.

-2) What does Moab Jeep Tours provide for the guests?
+2) What does Rubicon Trail Jeep Tours provide for the guests?

 - Bottled water and a quality ice chest with ice.
 You can put your picnic lunch and other foods you want chilled inside this cooler.